-Each director is expected to make a reasonable effort to attend all meetings of our Board, applicable committee meetings, and the Annual Meeting of Shareholders.
-All of our directors in office at that time attended our 2019 Annual Meeting of Shareholders.
-During the last fiscal year, there were four regular meetings of the Board and one special meeting of the Board, and the Board took action by unanimous written consent on two occasions.
-All directors attended at least 75% of the Board and Committee meetings for which they were eligible to attend.
-During fiscal 2019, the independent members of our Board met in executive session, without the presence of management, on three occasions.
+Each director is expected to make a reasonable effort to attend all meetings of our Board, applicable committee meetings, and the Annual Meeting.
+All of our directors in office at that time attended our 2020 Annual Meeting.
+During the last fiscal year, there were four regular meetings of the Board and two special meetings of the Board, and the Board acted by unanimous written consent on nine occasions.
+Our directors attended all Board and Committee meetings for which they were eligible to attend.
+During fiscal 2020, the independent members of our Board met in executive session, without the presence of management, on four occasions.